 3.)
 Staying Out of Debt OR Be True to a Budget

 My husband is our main provider and to make our dollar stretch I purchase gifts throughout the year.
 We have a set budget we purchase Christmas with and avoid debt at all costs.
-Ironically, I am writing this paragraph hours after an unexpected car repair that’s costing us over $400…which is totally awesome.
+Ironically, I am writing this paragraph hours after an unexpected car repair that’s costing us over $400… which is totally awesome.
 (Please note the sarcasm.)
 BUT you guys- we aren’t going in debt for that car repair either!
 We budget for unexpected problems, Christmas and gifts and vacation year round.
 SOOOO no debt for us.
 Making a budget that you stick with is important- I am living proof of this today!
 I’m not thrilled about our car repair happening today, but my kids are still getting Christmas- because it was purchased throughout the year and we budgeted for the car repairs.
 Yippee for living what I’m actually teaching right?

 4.)
 Grateful for What You Have

 Have you seen this video?
 The fantastic video spins how people take even the simplest gifts for granted.
-We should spend more time focusing on the things, gifts and people they have in our life today then the things we wish we had.
+We should spend more time focusing on the things, gifts and people they have in our lives today then the things we wish we had.
 Instead, focus on the memories you could make with those you love and have in your life already.

 5.)
 The MOST Important Reason….
 Memories Trump Material Things

 Think back to your childhood… What do you immediately think of?
 What comes to your mind?
 For me, I don’t remember everything I wore.
 (Though I do remember those blasted ankle stirrup leggings always tugging down my pencil pants.-Yuck!)
 What memories come to mind are the trips I took with my family.
 My family was blessed to go on lots of trips, some in the camper and some destinations that got us there by plane.
 I remember taking that first humid breath in the Honolulu airport.
 Or, the beautiful watercolors of blue of the Caribbean ocean.
 And of course, our many camping trips to Canada are ones I still take my children on.
-All of these childhood memories are the ones that my sister’s and I talk fondly of when we get together.
-Big adventures, everyday adventures, these are the memories are what binds families together.
+All of these childhood memories are the ones that my sisters and I talk fondly of when we get together.
+Big adventures, everyday adventures, these are the memories are what bind families together.

 How We Did the Coupons Throughout the Year